ck37/garden-iot/README.md

 ## Phase 1 - Build garden

 The garden consists of a wooden window box with a plastic liner to prevent leaking.
-The soil is water retaining potting soil augmeneted with vermiculite and fertilizer.
+The soil is water retaining potting soil augmented with vermiculite and fertilizer.
 Plants are herbs: basil, chives, mint, rosemary, and thyme.
 The herbs were started from seed at my house under a separate system with a grow light, with the exception of the mint which I bought as a seedling

 My office doesn't have a sink or water access, so a 5 gallon bucket serves as a reservoir.
 I used this YouTube video (LINK) to create a spout for easier water pouring.
 I can refill the resevoir once a month or so.